jeyanthi-sm/MarsRover_Jan2023/README.md

 npm start

+Then you can run

+npm test

+followed by npm run build

 ❗ NOTE: If you look in `package.json` you'll see that `npm start` is actually just an alias for `nodemon index.ts`.
 Using the [nodemon tool](https://www.npmjs.com/package/nodemon) means you don't have to stop and start the application every time you change the code.
 Nodemon will automatically spot when files have changed and restart your application.